anbuvijayans/Receiver-Sensitivity/README.md

   - Power readings
   - BER analyzer output
   - Eye diagram
 - Discussion of differences between analytical and simulation results.

+## Result
+  Thus the Experiment was successfully completed and the output is verified.

 ---